Anthonysdu/MSc-project/README.md

 # msc-project

-WitForJBMC.py should be copied into https://github.com/sosy-lab/benchexec/tree/master/benchexec/tools
+WitForJBMC.py defines the witness validation tool for BenchExec, should be copied into the tool directory: https://github.com/sosy-lab/benchexec/tree/master/benchexec/tools